+1 360 512 4683 contact@moroccotoursvip.com

 Contact@Moroccotoursvip.com

-Your experience begins near the iconic Koutoubia Mosque, the largest mosque in Marrakech and a symbol of the city’s Islamic heritage.
-From there, your expert local guide will lead you into the Jewish Quarter (Mellah), founded in the 16th century under the Saadian dynasty.
+Your experience starts near the Koutoubia Mosque, the largest mosque in Marrakech and an iconic symbol of its Islamic past.
+From there, your certified local guide will take you into the Jewish Quarter, known as the Mellah, established in the 16th century under the Saadian dynasty.

-As you enter this historic neighborhood, you’ll uncover stories of Jewish-Muslim coexistence, trade, and daily life.
-You’ll visit the Slat Al Azama Synagogue — a still-functioning house of worship adorned with blue-and-white tiles.
-Interestingly, this synagogue also served as a religious school (Talmud Torah) for generations of Jewish children.
+Here, you’ll walk through narrow streets that once echoed with the life of a thriving Jewish community.
+You’ll visit the Slat Al Azama Synagogue, a still-functioning house of worship decorated with intricate blue-and-white tiles.
+This synagogue also served as a Talmud Torah, educating generations of Jewish children.

-Next, continue to the Miâara Jewish Cemetery, the largest Jewish burial ground in Morocco.
-Here, you’ll hear moving stories of Marrakech’s most revered rabbis and saints.
-In addition, your guide will explain Jewish funeral traditions that are still respected today.
+Next, you’ll continue to the Miâara Jewish Cemetery — the largest in Morocco.
+This sacred space tells the story of many revered rabbis and spiritual figures, and your guide will share the Jewish burial traditions still honored today.

 Departure & Return Location